 Tis the season of gift giving 🎁 Here are some special treats we made for some special people that were easy to do with two little ones pulling on my clothes asking for snacks 🤣 Edible Christmas Tree Bark Super effective and delicious Melt white chocolate and put it on baking paper on a cookie tray While it’s still warm add toppings We used dried cranberries Pistachios M&ms Candy canes And sprinkles All Christmas themed 🎄 Then put into the fridge to set Then break it up and enjoy 😊 To put the gift altogether we used Christmas Baking Gift Wraps (from woolies) Candy canes Hessian loot bags (from Kmart) Christmas tree decorations (from Kmart) that we hit glued to the bags Red felt bows (from Kmart) that we hot glued also Christmas Tree tea lights that Indie painted 🥰😘 Such a great thoughtful gift could be for grandparents, teachers and really easy to do

 I understand not every gift can be an action or a Do It Yourself- especially for certain close friends and family… therefore, if you have to go shopping, make sure you are prepared: Take a water bottle or your favorite coffee/tea in a container so you avoid small purchases.
 Have a bulletproof budget by only taking cash with you and have envelopes with the amount you will spend on each person.
-Set yourself for success.
+Set yourself up for success.

 To be more specific